ImogenHay/COM3014-Group14-Event-Management-App/Event-Management-Service/README.md

 ### Development Scripts:
 - **`yarn install`** - install project dependencies
 - **`yarn run dev`** - starts service and MongoDB locally on http://localhost:3001
+- **`yarn run build`** - compiles TypeScript code into JavaScript code using the TypeScript compiler (tsc) and outputs it to the build directory.
+- **`yarn run start`** - Runs the compiled JavaScript code in the build directory by first running the "build" script to compile the TypeScript code and then executing the compiled code using the Node.js runtime.
 - **`yarn run test`** - run jest unit tests to check individual code units
 - **`yarn run postman-test`** - runs postman collection to check APIs working (service must already be running locally)
 - **`yarn run lint`** - checks typescript standards and formatting